walchko/nas/README.md

 - [alexellis.io](http://blog.alexellis.io/hardened-raspberry-pi-nas/)

+**Still Work in Progress**

+- Need to add an external hard drive, I have done this before, but last time the drive died on me because (I think) it *never* spun down.
+So I want to select a drive that can be modified with something like `hdparam`

 ## Rasbian

 I am using Raspbian Jessie Lite (2017-01-11) as the base.
 Once setup, do (this took a while for me):